instructlab/community/Collaboration.md

 We host weekly community meetings each Tuesday at 14:00 UTC. ([time zone converter](https://www.timeanddate.com/worldclock/meetingdetails.html?year=2024&month=5&day=14&hour=14&min=0&sec=0&p1=37&p2=43&p3=101&p4=224&p5=213&p6=771&p7=248&p8=2))

 Weekly community meetings will feature regular updates on project happenings, including announcements, demos, places to meet with the project maintainers, and more.
+The second half of the hour will be dedicated to community organization and maintenance.
+We plan on having dedicated Office Hours on Thursday, which will be <TODO>.

 If you are new to the InstructLab project, the weekly community meeting is a great place to get started!